stjordanis/terra-docs-old/docs/dev-spec-market.md

 The Market module contains the logic for atomic swaps between Terra currencies (e.g. UST<>KRT), as well as between Terra and Luna (e.g. SDT<>LUNA).

-A user can swap SDT \(TerraSDR\) and UST \(TerraUSD\) at the exchange rate registered with the oracle, with an additional minimum spread of 2%.
+A user can swap SDT \(TerraSDR\), UST \(TerraUSD\) for Luna at the exchange rate registered with the oracle, and the network will charge a minimum spread of 2% taken as the network's swap fee against front-running.

-For example, assume that oracle reports that the Luna<>SDT exchange rate is 10, and for Luna<>KRT was 10,000.
+For example, assume that oracle reports that the Luna<>SDT exchange rate is 10, and for Luna<>KRT, 10,000.
 Factoring in the spread, swapping 1 SDT will return 980 KRT worth of Luna (2% of 1000 is 20, taken as the swap fee).

-A user can swap any Terra currency for Luna at the oracle exchange rate.
 Using the same exchange rates in the above example, a user can swap 1 SDT for 0.1 Luna, or 0.1 Luna for 1 SDT (before spread).

 ## Constant Product Market-Maker